timlabs/uscode/United States Code/TITLE 28a-APPENDIX/FEDERAL RULES OF EVIDENCE/ARTICLE IV. RELEVANCE AND ITS LIMITS.md

   * (3) _Exceptions for a Witness._ Evidence of a witness's character may be admitted under Rules 607, 608, and 609.

-* (b) CRIMES, WRONGS, OR OTHER ACTS.
+* (b) OTHER CRIMES, WRONGS, OR ACTS.

-  * (1) _Prohibited Uses._ Evidence of a crime, wrong, or other act is not admissible to prove a person's character in order to show that on a particular occasion the person acted in accordance with the character.
+  * (1) _Prohibited Uses._ Evidence of any other crime, wrong, or act is not admissible to prove a person's character in order to show that on a particular occasion the person acted in accordance with the character.

-  * (2) _Permitted Uses; Notice in a Criminal Case._ This evidence may be admissible for another purpose, such as proving motive, opportunity, intent, preparation, plan, knowledge, identity, absence of mistake, or lack of accident.
-On request by a defendant in a criminal case, the prosecutor must:
+  * (2) _Permitted Uses._ This evidence may be admissible for another purpose, such as proving motive, opportunity, intent, preparation, plan, knowledge, identity, absence of mistake, or lack of accident.

+  * (3) _Notice in a Criminal Case._ In a criminal case, the prosecutor must:

-    * (A) provide reasonable notice of the general nature of any such evidence that the prosecutor intends to offer at trial; and
+    * (A) provide reasonable notice of any such evidence that the prosecutor intends to offer at trial, so that the defendant has a fair opportunity to meet it;

+    * (B) articulate in the notice the permitted purpose for which the prosecutor intends to offer the evidence and the reasoning that supports the purpose; and

-    * (B) do so before trial—or during trial if the court, for good cause, excuses lack of pretrial notice.
+    * (C) do so in writing before trial—or in any form during trial if the court, for good cause, excuses lack of pretrial notice.

 ### Rule 405.
 Methods of Proving Character
 * (a) BY REPUTATION OR OPINION.
 When evidence of a person's character or character trait is admissible, it may be proved by testimony about the person's reputation or by testimony in the form of an opinion.
 On cross-examination of the character witness, the court may allow an inquiry into relevant specific instances of the person's conduct.